Mariota throws 3 first-half TD passes, Titans drop Falcons

 INJURY REPORT

 Falcons right guard Jamon Brown suffered a concussion in the first quarter and did not return.
 Wes Schweitzer replaced Brown in the lineup.

-Atlanta’s offensive line lost center Alex Mack to a left elbow injury in the third quarter.
-Mack was escorted to the locker room and, with the elbow heavily wrapped, returned to the game late in the quarter.
+The line suffered another loss when center Alex Mack left with a left elbow injury in the third quarter.
+He returned later in the quarter with the elbow heavily wrapped.

-Tennessee outside linebacker Cameron Wake suffered a hamstring injury in the fourth quarter.
+Tennessee outside linebacker Cameron Wake and Falcons cornerback Blidi Wreh-Wilson suffered hamstring and groin injuries, respectively, in the fourth quarter.

 UP NEXT